python-cmd2/cmd2/docs/features/shortcuts_aliases_macros.rst

 For more details on listing macros run: ``help macro list``

 For more details on deleting macros run: ``help macro delete``

+Note: Macros cannot have the same name as a command or alias